 Discounted Rabies Shots for Pets, Limited Number of FREE Microchips

-Rabies vaccinations will be given for only $5 to cats and dogs of Municipality of Anchorage residents.
-The Alaska SPCA and AACCC will also be providing 46 free microchips to the first spayed or neutered pets to arrive.
+Rabies vaccinations will be given for only $5 to cats and dogs 4 months and older of Municipality of Anchorage residents, provided by Anchorage Animal Care and Control Center.
+The Alaska SPCA will also be providing 30 free microchips to the first spayed or neutered pets to arrive.
 When free supplies run out, microchips will still be offered for $30 through the Alaska SPCA.
 Municipal dog licenses will be available for purchase.
 There will be educational booths, giveaways from pet-related businesses, door prizes, and demonstrations by groups such as the JBER Security Forces Squadron Military Working Dog Section and Alaska Dogs Gone Wild.
+[Demonstration schedule, door prize list, and event flyer attached.]

 A municipal license is required for all dogs over the age of four months in the Municipality of Anchorage.
 Unfortunately, only an estimated 20% of dogs are licensed in the municipality.
 For cats, identification is required when they are off their own property.